Skip to content

 You must submit all your medical records to be able to register for classes.

-2. Identify first semester courses & review course schedule
+Identify first semester courses & review course schedule:

 Used for WiFi, Baruch Library, and Technology Access

-2. Log onto Blackboard to check for course content
+Log onto Brightspace to check for course content

-Not all professors post materials days before the semester begins or use Blackboard for class.
+Not all professors post materials days before the semester begins or use Brightspace for class.

-4. International Students ONLY: Attend Mandatory ISSC Orientation 4.
-Upload COVID Vaccination Information to CUNYfirst.
-Click here to read more about the policy.
-4. Begin your First Semester at Marxe!
+International Students Only: Attend Mandatory ISSC Orientation Begin your First Semester at Marxe

 Be sure to check out the Academic Calendar for important deadlines and dates before each semester.